gergap/vim-ollama/README.md

 NeoVim, but it is limited to MS Copilot, which is a commercial cloud based AI and requires to send all your data to MS.

 With Ollama and freely available LLMs (e.g. Llama3, codellama, deepseek-coder-v2, etc.) you can achieve similar results without any cloud.
-There are other plugins available, but those requires NeoVim, which is not an alternative for me.
+There are other plugins available, but those require NeoVim, which is not an alternative for me.
 I prefer to use Vim in the terminal and don't want to switch to NeoVim for various reasons.

 ## Features

 * Intelligent AI based code completion
-* Integrated chat support to do code reviews or other stuf.
+* Integrated chat support to do code reviews or other stuff.

 ## How it works